Edgecension/Analyzing-Network-Layer-Communication/README.md

 # Analyzing Network Layer Communication

 ## Objective
-Analyze DNS and ICMP traffic in transit using data from a network protocol analyzer tool and identify which network protocol was utilized in assessment of the cybersecurity incident.
+Analyze DNS and ICMP traffic in transit using data from a network protocol analyzer tool.

 ## Scenario
 Several customers of clients reported that they were not able to access the client company website www.yummyrecipesforme.com, and saw the error “destination port unreachable” after waiting for the page to load.